CovHackSoc/wiki.covhack.org/docs/covhack2019.md

 13:00 | Lunch
 14:00 | Presentations
 16:00 | Judging
-16:30 | Awards and Closing Cermony
+16:30 | Awards and Closing Ceremony
 17:00 | Closing

 ## Side Events

 We are running a small CTF, Werewolf and some workshops to help you make the most of the event!

 ## Discord